Dentist Resume Format

 Poor Visual Hierarchy and Formatting

-Dense text, inconsistent styles, or overly artistic layouts reduce readability.
-Use clear headings, consistent bullets, adequate spacing, and a logical flow from top to bottom in your dentist resume format.
+Dense text blocks, inconsistent formatting, or overly artistic layouts reduce readability.
+Use clear section headings, consistent bullet formats, sufficient white space, and logical flow from top to bottom in your dentist resume format.

 6